camrandev/camrandev/README.md

 👋 Hello!
 I am a full-stack software engineer, with a high level of comfort in both Javascript and Python-based stacks.
 My most recent professional experience was working primarily in Python/Django with a bit of React-Native, so you will not be able to see that in my repos.
 In my personal projects, I have used Javascript with React + Node, as well as Python with Flask.

-🌱 I’m currently learning Typescript by converting some of my older personal projects into Typescript, as well as studying DSA.
+🔭 I am currently doing some freelancing, as well as learning Next.js

 📫 Feel free to reach me: crynowecer11@gmail.com.